 Our mission is to combine a calm and comfortable scanning experience with exceptionally accurate MRI diagnostics and expert interpretation of results from experienced and qualified radiologists.

-Waiting times for an appointment are minimal, and patients receive a written medical report within 48 hours of their upright MRI scan in most cases.
+Waiting times for an appointment are minimal, and a written medical report is provided promptly for referrers after a patient's upright MRI scan.

 Fear of confined spaces (claustrophobia) affects around 10 percent of the population[I] and tunnel MRI scanners can be particularly anxiety-provoking and traumatic, as patients must lie still in a tunnel for between 15 and 90 minutes.
 Some patients even need sedation to stay calm enough to get through the experience.
 One study found as many as one in four patients reported moderate to severe anxiety during their tunnel MRI scan.[II]